ewaldmire/ascender/docs/debugging/debugging_misc.md

 Remote Debugging
 ----------------
-Python processes in climber's development environment are kept running in the background via supervisord.
+Python processes in ascender's development environment are kept running in the background via supervisord.
 As such, interacting with them via Python's standard `pdb.set_trace()` isn't possible.

 Bundled in our container environment is a remote debugging tool, `sdb`.
-You can use it to set remote breakpoints in climber code and debug interactively over a telnet session:
+You can use it to set remote breakpoints in ascender code and debug interactively over a telnet session:

 ```python